getify/Functional-Light-JS/ch5.md

 `sum` is an outer free variable that `calculateAverage(..)` uses to do its work.
 But, every time we call `calculateAverage(..)` with the same list, we're going to get `9` as the output.
 And this program couldn't be distinguished in terms of behavior from a program that replaced the `calculateAverage(nums)` call with the value `9`.
 No other part of the program cares about the `sum` variable, so it's an unobserved side effect.

-Is a side cause/effect that's unobserved like this tree?
+Is a side cause/effect that's unobserved like this tree:

 > If a tree falls in the forest, but no one is around to hear it, does it still make a sound?